For your safety: Masks are still required at Hillsboro Medical Center and all clinics.

 Here is the current visitor policy:

-- Two well visitors per day for most adults in the hospital and in outpatient clinics; this includes day surgery/procedure area, and if roomed in the emergency department (ED)
+• Two well visitors at a time for most adults in the hospital and in outpatient clinics; this includes day surgery/procedure area, and if roomed in the emergency department (ED)

-- Two well visitors per day for most pediatric patients in the hospital and outpatient clinics; this includes day surgery/procedure area, and if roomed in the ED
+• Two well visitors at a time for most pediatric patients in the hospital and outpatient clinics; this includes day surgery/procedure area, and if roomed in the ED

 Visitors must comply with the following: